lightbend/config/HOCON.md

    as it was written in the file.
  - a substitution is replaced with its value which is then converted to a string as above.
- - it is invalid for arrays or objects to appear in a value concatenation.
+ - it is invalid for arrays or objects to appear in a string value concatenation.

 A single value is never converted to a string.
 That is, it would